CharlesCCC/snippet-box/README.md

   - Search your snippets with built-in tags and language filters
 - Pinned snippets
   - Pin your favorite / important snippets to home screen for easy and quick access
+- Like snippets
+  - Like snippets to show appreciation for useful code
+  - See how many users have liked each snippet
+- Save snippets
+  - Save snippets (including those created by others) to your personal collection
+  - Access your saved snippets from the "Saved" page

 ![Homescreen screenshot](./.github/img/home.png)